 Set in the Hoshangabad District of Madhya Pradesh, the park is named after the Satpura Hill Ranges.
 Its rugged hills are covered in dense forests of teak and sal, dissected by streams and steep ‘nullahs’ (seasonal water sources carved by the monsoons).
 The huge Tawa Reservoir has broad meadows on its borders, adding to the variety of habitats that play home to the resident wildlife.

 As previously mentioned, this is not a great place for those who want to track tigers, despite being a ‘Tiger Reserve’.
 However, there are some fascinating species deserving of your visit and this is a great place to experience the wildlife in more intimate surroundings.
 Sloth bears are relatively common and can sometimes be seen drunk on the flowers of mahua trees.
 Predators include leopard, wild dog, jackal and mugger crocodiles, which frequent the waters.
 The birding is superb, with hornbills and peafowl most common.
 You also spot pangolin, black buck, smooth otter, spotted deer, gaur or horned antelope.

 Similar more to an African safari park, here you can gain a well-rounded experience of nature expedition.
-Jump in a jeep to explore the deep jungles or board an elephant enjoy some wildlife spotting on a much more natural mode of transport!
-Here you are encouraged to explore by foot within the core, which can be a thrilling experience, especially if you are lucky enough to spot wild dog.
+Jump in a jeep and delve into the deep jungles or explore by foot within the core, which can be a thrilling experience, especially if you are lucky enough to spot wild dog.
 There are hides set up too, so that you can keep yourself hidden, whilst the action unfolds naturally before you.
 You can also embark on a kayak safari throughout the Tawa Reservoir.